 When news came last October that the new calf born to the Southern Resident Killer Whales had died, it was a huge blow for this population of whales.
 Then, just a month later Southern Residents lost another whale: J32 Rhapsody.
 Rhapsody whom many had suspected of being pregnant was given a ritual smudge ceremony prior a necropsy which confirmed she’d died with a full-term fetus in utero.
 Her death leaves only 77 members of the Southern Resident Community.

 With this tragic news, the restoration of salmon for this dwindling population of revered and iconic whales becomes imperative.
 Now, with Rhapsody’s loss, the threat to this population could not be more dire.
-Killer Whales (Orcas) on Pinterest.
+(Photo: Wikimedia) No Southern Resident calf has survived since 2012, a troubling fact underscored by L120’s death.
+Dr. Killer Whales (Orcas) on Pinterest.
 "New" Killer Whale Types at Risk From Antarctic Warming.
 August 04, 2008 Two newly identified types of killer whales that hunt prey off of Antarctic sea ice risk losing food sources to global warming and melting, according to a new study on the whales' movement patterns.

 The Arctic is undergoing a dramatic change, and with this change one iconic Arctic hunter may soon have to give way to another as solid ice turns to open sea.
 The polar bear, once king of the North, needs ice to stalk its prey.
+Killer whales, or orca, on the other hand, are unable to hunt in an ocean locked in ice.
+As the ice increasingly disappears, the tables have turned.
 KILLER WHALES (Orcinus orca) - Conservation & Research.
 Humans have observed killer whales for centuries.

 They feast on marine mammals such as seals, sea lions, and even whales, employing teeth that can be four inches (ten centimeters) long.
 They are known to grab seals right off the ice.
-They also eat fish, squid, and seabirds.
-Though they often frequent cold, coastal waters, orcas can be found from the polar regions to the Equator.
 Basic Facts About Orcas.
 The orca, or "killer whale" (Orcinus orca) is a toothed whale and is the largest member of the dolphin family.

 It is highly intelligent, highly adaptable and able to communicate and coordinate hunting tactics.
 Not typically a migratory species, orca ‘migrations' are principally in response to changes in favoured prey abundance and can sometimes be long, e.g between Alaska and California.
 Killer whale - Orcinus orca in Antarctica.
 Orcas, Sea wolves, Blackfish, Grampus Orcas / Killer Whales Statistics Maximum length: 9.8m (32.2ft) males / 8.5m (27.9ft) femalesAdult weight: males: 11.1 tonnes max. / females 8.3 tonnes max.